Skip to main content

 © Photo: Archaeological Museum, Konark

-The Sun Temple of Konark, built in the 13th century by King Narasimhadeva I of the Eastern Ganga dynasty, was designed in the shape of a colossal chariot dedicated to the sun god, Surya.
-Its unique architecture, adorned with intricate stone carvings, represents the pinnacle of Kalinga-style temple design.
-Over centuries, parts of this architectural marvel succumbed to the ravages of time and nature, leaving only remnants of its former glory.
+The Sun Temple of Konark, built in the 13th century by King Narasimhadeva I of the Eastern Ganga dynasty, was designed in the form of a colossal chariot dedicated to the Sun God Surya.
+Its distinctive Kalinga-style architecture, adorned with intricate carvings, represents the zenith of medieval Odishan art.
+Over centuries, portions of this masterpiece succumbed to the ravages of time, leaving behind only fragments of its former glory.

 Archaeological Survey of India Museum, Konark